ikotsov/MovieRama/README.md

 ## Introduction
 This repository contains the source code for a front-end project designed as part of an assignment.

+## Setup and Running the Project

+This project uses [Parcel](https://parceljs.org/) as its web application bundler.
+To get started with running the project locally on your machine, follow the steps below:

+### Prerequisites

+Ensure you have [Node.js](https://nodejs.org/) installed on your system.
+This will include npm (Node Package Manager), which is required to install dependencies and run the project.

+### Installation

+1. Clone the repository to your local machine using your preferred method (GitHub GUI, SSH, or HTTPS).

+2. Navigate to the project directory in your terminal or command prompt.

+3. Run the following command to install all the required dependencies:
+    ```sh
+    npm install
+    ```
+### Running the project

+After installing the dependencies, you can start the project using Parcel:

+1. In the project directory, run the following command to build and run the project:
+    ```sh
+    npx parcel index.html
+    ```
+2. Parcel will start a local development server.
+Once the build is complete, it will provide you with a URL, usually http://localhost:1234, where you can view the application in your web browser.

 ## Architecture
 The project follows the Model-View-Controller (MVC) architectural pattern.
 This separation of concerns allows for better code organization and scalability.
 The MVC architecture is depicted as follows: